What Is Content Modeling?

 Single Types are for elements that only need one document, like a homepage.
 Repeatable Types for content that requires more than one.
 Such as articles, products, and authors.

-The way you model your content and build your Custom Types will directly impact how you create and edit pages.
+How you model your content and build your Custom Types will directly impact how you create and edit pages.
 Here are some of our recommendations to improve your Content Modeling journey:

 - Use Slices.
-This is probably the most important step of this process.
+This is probably the most crucial step of this process.
 Think of them as the components of your project content.
 You need to take your design and think of ways to split it into logical building blocks that you can then build as Slices.

 - Organize your Custom Types by using tabs.
 One way to make Custom Types easier to use is by organizing your content fields into relevant tabs.
 This makes the fields easier to find and prevents documents from growing too long and becoming difficult to edit.